About Us

 When Gravity announced it would raise the minimum wage to $70K, Rosita became involved on a national level advocating for other companies to do the same by sharing her story.
 She interviewed for numerous print articles, interviewed on the Work Life podcast by Adam Grant, and appeared on The Kelly Clarkson Show.
 Rosita has also written a piece for the Women in Leadership series calling out that gender bias continues to be a prevalent disease in the workplace and bringing authenticity in our voice to challenge the status quo is one of the ways to clean up our environments.
 She now lives in Federal Way, Washington spending quality time with her family and friends.

-Hannah's Bio
+Kimberly's Bio

 Interested in getting involved with WVLDI?